2020 AppleTalk registration is now available

-AppleTalk IPM Conference Calls will begin April 9, 2019, 8:00 to 9 AM Central Time
+AppleTalk IPM Conference Calls will begin the first or second week in April, 8:00 to 9 AM Central Time

 New Grower and Grower-Referral Incentive